microsoft/Windows-IoT-Samples/DeviceIOContoller/CPP/README.md

  3. Use CreateFile/ReadFile/WriteFile/DeviceIoControl in your code
  4. Make the device accessible to appcontainer processes

-## Exposing the COM port to usermode
+## Step 1: Exposing the COM port to usermode

 Before we can access the COM port, we need to add the `PortName` registry value under the device's hardware key so that serial.sys will create a device interface and symbolic link.
 On desktop flavors of Windows, this is handled by the ports class coinstaller (msports.dll), but since coinstallers are not supported on onecore-based editions, we need to add this reg key manually.

     Reg add "HKLM\SYSTEM\ControlSet001\Enum\ACPI\PNP0501\1\Device Parameters" /v PortName /t REG_SZ /d COM1 Devcon restart acpi\pnp0501

 If you now run `mincomm -list`, you should see ACPI\PNP0501\1 in the list of COM ports.
-Mincomm is available at ms-iot samples.
+Mincomm is available in the Windows IoT samples repository.

-## Enabling access to desktop APIs in a C++/CX UWP Application
+## Step 2: Enabling access to desktop APIs in a C++/CX UWP Application

 Create a new project by going to File -> New -> Project -> Visual C++ -> Windows-> Universal -> Blank App (Universal Windows), and click OK.